-This is not the first time I am visiting Ein Afek Nature Reserve.
-But this time it was different since we attended the Bird Ringing event.
+I visited Ein Afek Nature Reserve many times before.
+But this time, it was different since we attended the Bird Ringing event.

 Stroll at Ein Afek

 And it was time for the bird ringing event.
-In the beginning, our guide explained about migration process (this was aimed both for adults and children).
-As you can see on the map, northern birds migrate to Africa either through Israel or Spain.
+In the beginning, our guide explained the migration process (aimed at adults and children).
+As you can see on the map, northern birds migrate to Africa through Israel or Spain.

 Why do they migrate?
 Food.
 Finding food in cold winter and under snow is hard.
-Then why they return?
-Because by Spring there is plenty of food in the north and there is no rivalry.
+Then why do they return?
+Because by Spring, there is plenty of food in the north, and there is no rivalry.

 There is a particular system to which people from over the world enter the ring number and other parameters, like bird weight and wingspan.

-This way they can track bird movement and learn their behavior.
-For example, they can now determine how long each bird type lives for.
+This way, they can track bird movements and learn their behavior.
+For example, they can now determine how long each bird type lives.

-Even with today’s technology, the ring is a piece of metal with a serial number.
+Even with today’s technology, the ring is a metal with a serial number.
 The reason is size and weight.
-Some birds are tiny and weight only 5-6 grams.
-The smallest electronics device would weight at least a couple of grams.
+Some birds are tiny and weigh only 5-6 grams.
+The smallest electronic device would weigh at least a couple of grams.
 That is half the bird’s weight.
 That’s too much.
-And this simple ring weighs 0.2 gram.
+And this simple ring weighs 0.2 grams.

 From the Tel, we descended to the parking lot and drove home.

 That’s all for today.
-Hope you liked this Ein Afek post and I’ll see you in future travels!
+I hope you liked this Ein Afek post, and I’ll see you in future travels!